 BICS Research Brief

-This 22-page brief summarizes an intervention tested in Colorado under OCSE’s Behavioral Interventions for Child Support Services (BICS) demonstration program.
+This 22-page brief (PDF)summarizes an intervention tested in Colorado under OCSE’s Behavioral Interventions for Child Support Services (BICS) demonstration program.
 The goal of this intervention was to increase child support payments during the first three months of a new child support order.
 The key components of the intervention were a payment meeting immediately following order establishment, a “stay in the green zone” payment infographic, an online payment method decision tool, a payment reminder wallet card, and personalized text, email, or phone reminders.

 The intervention was tested using random assignment to divide eligible noncustodial parents into two groups: intervention and control.
 The targeted outcomes included increasing the number of parents who made payments and the amount they paid during the first three months after order establishment.